vesaloko/csb/README.md

-I have created this project to serve the purpose of the first course project for the Cyber Security Base 2024 at the Open University of Helsinki.
-This project aims to outline five different flaws from the OWASP 2017 top ten list, and their fixes, in a form of To do list -web application.
-This project is backend focused.
+This project was created for the first course project of the Cyber Security Base 2024 at the Open University of Helsinki.
+It demonstrates and describes five distinct security flaws from the OWASP Top Ten 2017 list, along with their respective fixes, implemented within a backend-focused To-Do List web application.

-To install and test this project, the installations required on the course should be enabled.
-First, you may clone this project.
+To install and test this project, ensure that you have completed the course’s required installations.
+To access the application, you may clone this project repository.

 Then make the necessary migrations:
 ```